devanshkaloti/IDEProjectConverter-Java/README.md

 $ git clone https://github.com/willassad/IntelliJtoNetBeans-Converter
 ```

-Install the software.
+Switch into the project folder and install the software.

 ```
 $ python install.py
 ```

-Convert a project to NetBeans!
+Convert a project to NetBeans from terminal!

 ```
 $ convert /Users/johnexample/Desktop/myproject